Ada-Developers-Academy/core-unit-3/lifting-state-up/single-source-of-truth.md

 - Modified how `nameColor` is set: the conditional logic now reads from `props.isPresent`
 - _Commented out_ the `onClick` event handler of the button

 Sofia removed the `togglePresence` event handler, so she can't register it with the button anymore.
 So then what should the button do when it's clicked?

-She'll pass down an event handler!
+And what piece of state can the `Student` component update since it no longer contains `isPresent`?

+Sofia had previously defined `togglePresence` in `Student` since that was where the piece of state being managed was located.
+Now that `isPresent` for each student has been moved to `App` (as `isPresentData`), Sofia needs to move the event handler to `App` as well, providing this new handler to each `Student` component as a way to modify the student data.
+Additionally, she'll need to store the student data itself in a piece of state so that React can be notified when the data changes, and then re-render.

+Next stop on Sofia's journey: the revised event handler!

 ## Check for Understanding